Skip to main content

 Why does my blog rank on Google but still not get cited by AI?

 Google rankings and AI citations use different scoring systems.
 Google rewards keyword relevance, backlinks, and technical SEO.
 AI platforms reward clarity, directness, entity density, and structured answers.
 A blog post optimized for keyword density may dominate Google while being completely ignored by ChatGPT.
 This is the core gap most businesses miss: SEO and AEO require different content strategies.
+Book a 30-minute strategy call.

 How often should I publish blog content for AI visibility?

-Consistency matters more than frequency for AI visibility.
-AI platforms prioritize freshness when comparing similar sources, so regular publishing signals that your site is active and authoritative.
-However, ten high-quality posts per year outperform 52 thin weekly posts.
-AI evaluates whether your content provides definitive answers, not how often you add pages to your site.
+Consistency outranks frequency for AI visibility.
+AI platforms prioritize freshness when comparing similar sources, so regular publishing signals a site is active and authoritative.
+Ten high-quality posts per year outperform 52 thin weekly posts.
+AI evaluates whether the content provides definitive answers โ€” not how often pages are added.
+Call (213) 444-2229 to scope a cadence.

 Do blog posts help with Perplexity and Google AI Overviews differently?